Architectural Ink Rendering, How to Draw Interiors by Hand Using Marker Pens

 Watercolour paper with light absorption, great for layering ink

-Marker pads, ideal but often pricey if you are not using them regularly
+Marker pads are ideal, but often pricey if you are not using them regularly

 Look for a smooth surface to avoid streaking, and always test your markers on a scrap before starting.